 Recruited From The Gutter: Aila was "rescued" as a poverty stricken orphan by Nine Barthes, who treats her less than pleasantly.
 Later Reiji rescues her from him and she goes to Arian with him in the finale.

 Mao's debut episode shows the Extreme Gundam, originally from the Gundam Vs Series.
 The latest game in the series, Extreme Vs. Maxi Boost, is slated to add Build Fighters to its burgeoning roster.

 Reed Richards Is Useless: Nils points out that the existence of the Plavsky Particle has massive scientific potential, but PPSE keeps the method of manufacture secret and only seems interested in using it to animate Gunpla.

 Also seen with Nils and Caroline.
 At first, he's just her belonging.
 Then, in Episode 19, Caroline upgrades him to her boyfriend.
 Then, in Episode 23, she declares him to be her fiancee.
 Though the show prefers to play it for laughs.
 Though the epilogue implies they're pretty much together for reals.

 Self-Deprecation: In episode 16, the show takes a little rib at itself at there being endless versions of the same gunpla.

 Reiji: Just how many of these Zaku things are there?

 Serious Business: Considering there are next to no stakes in battles between miniature plastic models, fights get surprisingly dramatic.

-The Gundam X Maoh's special ability of compressing and releasing Plavsky Particles has a sound effect and function that is almost similar to Accelerator'sAttack Reflector.
+The Gundam X Maoh's ability to compress and release Plavsky Particles and the special feature of the Star Build Strike's Absorb Shield has a sound effect and function that is almost similar to Accelerator'sVector Manipulation.

 The Noble Gundam Deco's color scheme for the chest, torso, and skirt somewhat resembles Sailor Jupiter.